daveschumaker/QuickEmailMaker/readme.md

-# Quick and Dirt PHP Email Generator
+# Quick and Dirty PHP Email Generator

 **tl;dr:** Quickly generate multiple emails that you can send from your favorite mail client using mailto links and parsing data from various text files. (email addresses, email template, and optional redemption codes)